 Sometimes, when I hug my therapist, I feel as though she’s trying to peel me off her; like a celebrity delicately removing a hysterical fan.

-Having met in 2010, this wonderful woman has patiently sat through my existential crises, my depressive bouts and my anxious questioning.
+Having met in 2010, this wonderful woman has patiently sat through my existential crises and my constant questions about my panic disorder.
 More than once, she’s told me that I don’t need her anymore, that she has no more advice to impart.
-Indeed, if I was to take an exam in CBT or self-care, I’d get full marks.
-Heck, I’d win a trophy.
+Yet, cling to her I do and I’m all the more happier for it.

-Therapists (particularly if you’re attending a course of CBT or Cognitive Behavioural Therapy) will fundamentally provide you with the tools and tactics to manage your anxiety relapse.
-Helping you to change those patterns of unhelpful thinking, a therapist can open up a whole new world.
+Indeed, so much of our anxiety is fuelled solely by our thoughts.
+By helping you to change those patterns of unhelpful thinking, a therapist can open up a whole new world.
 Indeed, who knew that your thoughts weren’t facts?
 That there are different ways of viewing the world?
-That your best friend doesn’t think you’re a useless turd of a human being?
+That 99% of what you think simply isn’t true?

 By seeking out a therapist, however, you can regain objectivity and rationalise these thoughts much faster – allowing you to pull yourself from anxiety’s quick sand.